adelhor/personal_website/README.md

 ## Collaboration

-If you're interested in collaborating or have any questions, feel free to reach out through the contact form available on the site.
+If you are interested in collaborating or have any questions, feel free to reach out through the contact form available on the site.

 ## Acknowledgments